Slow Cooker Pigs in a Cornfield

 This post may contain affiliate links.
 Please read our disclosure policy.

-What are pigs in the cornfield?
+What are pigs in a cornfield?

 This recipe Slow Cooker Pigs in a Cornfield is a request from a gentleman named Buford, a fan from my YouTube channel.
 Before he suggested this recipe, I had not heard of this recipe before.